solidusio/solidus/guides/shipping.md

 ```

 Or if you don't want to split packages just set the option above to an empty
-array. e.g. a store with the following configuration in spree.rb won't have any
+array. e.g. a store with the following configuration in solidus.rb won't have any
 package splitted.

 ```ruby